-Some developers migrated their tools because, as they confessed, they don't like Java language.
-Twelve developers mention that, thanks to the possibility to code Android apps with Kotlin, they do not use Java any more.
+Some developers migrated their tools because, as they confessed, they do not like the Java language.
+Thirteen developers mention that, thanks to the possibility of coding Android apps with Kotlin, they no longer use Java.
 For example, one wrote: \quotes{I don't and haven't ever really liked Java.
 I only wrote it in Java because that's what Android dictated.
-When Kotlin came account, it looked like a nicer language, and was fully compatible}.
+When Kotlin came around, it looked like a nicer language, and was fully compatible}.

-Since Google official adopted Kotlin, developers that don't like or don't use Java, now have the option of developing Android apps using another programming language.
-One of them wrote: \quotes{I was migrate from Java to Kotlin because I don't really know how to work with Java.
-The app was written in java because there was no officially supported alternatives for Android development}.
+Since Google officially adopted Kotlin, developers who do not like or do not use Java can now develop Android apps in another programming language.
+One of them wrote: \quotes{I migrated from Java to Kotlin because I don't really know how to work with Java.
+The app was written in Java because there was no officially supported alternatives for Android development}.